 ContentBarrier Secure X9

-ContentBarrier Secure X9 lets you protect 1 or 3 Macs.
+ContentBarrier Secure X9 lets you protect 1 or 3 Macs, and it includes the cybersecurity tools plus the parental controls.
 This package contains:

 Mac ContentBarrier X9

 This package contains the ContentBarrier software only.
 You can choose to protect 1 or 3 Macs.

 This package only contains the Washing Machine system-cleanup software.
 Mac Washing Machine X9 is available as a one-off payment of $19.99 / year, for either 1 or 3 Macs.

 This subscription is for Intego’s VPN, which can be installed on up to 10 Macs (or Windows PCs) but not mobile devices.
 It’s available as an annual subscription, and it’s a great value.